UsabilityEtc/swift-hello-world/README.md

 )
 ```

-and is therefore independent of the name of the repository.
+and is therefore independent of the name of the repository, which is `swift-greeting`.